 Regular readers know I’m not a fan of two-party democracy.
 It reduces politics to simplistic either-or choices.
-It encourages parties to radicalize their supporters and appeal to the extremes rather than to the center.
+It encourages parties to radicalize their supporters and appeal to the extremes rather than the center.
 Multiparty democracy, by contrast, engenders moderation and compromise.

 Multiparty democracies are superior on almost every metric: their voters show higher trust in government and each other; their electoral systems are more responsive to changes in public opinion; their economies are more competitive and their societies less divisive.

 But there is a tradeoff.
-When voters aren’t loyal — which is itself a good thing; they actually judge parties on their performance — turnover in parliament can be high, which robs it of experience and expertise.
+When voters aren’t loyal — which is itself a good thing; they should judge parties on their performance — turnover in parliament can be high, which robs it of experience and expertise.

 After the last election in 2017, the figure was 58.

 Some of the newcomers bring experience from municipal or provincial politics.
 About one in three worked in the private sector, which is an improvement.

 But so many new faces, including in the four parties that won seats for the first time, make it hard for parliament to do its job.

 Herman Tjeenk Willink, a former president of the Senate and former advisor to Queen Beatrix, warned in the Sunday morning talk show Buitenhof last week that parliamentary control of government policy is falling short.

 Arie de Jong, a former parliamentarian for the Labor Party, argues much the same in de Volkskrant.

 The most egregious example in recent years was the child benefits scandal that caused Prime Minister Mark Rutte’s four-party government to resign in January.
 (Disclosure: I’m a member of Rutte’s liberal party.)